 Els Pastorets is a very old Christmas performance that means “the Little Shepherds”.
 It comprises of three stories that are played out, starting with the birth of Jesus.
 Performances of Els Pastorets are staged all around Barcelona in December and are almost as important as the Passions.
 Try and catch one of the performances in Barcelona to really immerse yourself in the Catalan culture.

 Magic Fountain (Thursday to Saturday in December)

 The spectacle at Magic Fountain is a must at this time of year.
 With Christmas around the corner, the magical light and music show feels all the more special.
 Being December, the crowds that usually pack it out aren’t there so you can enjoy it without the squash!
 At this time of the year, shows take place from Thursday to Saturday starting at 8pm.

 Even though it doesn’t usually snow in Barcelona in December you can still do a bit of festive ice skating in a few locations.

-If you are Christmas shopping, then take full advantage and head to La Maquinista.
+If you are Christmas shopping, then take full advantage and head to L’Illa Diagonal.
 This is a large shopping mall which also provides a temporary Christmas rink around the festive season.
 A little away from the tourist areas, it is easily reached with buses and trams.
-The ice rink opens from 24th November to January 7th.
+The ice rink opens from 29th November to December 20th.